vault27/Foundation/ipsec.md

 - There is IKE traffic, when everything is established and data flows normally - keepalives via port UDP/500, if NAT-T is enabled then UDP/4500 is used
 - In the IPsec/IKE world, the “initiator” is the peer that first sends an IKE packet to start the negotiation
 - The responder replies.
 This role is independent of who sends actual data over ESP later
+- PFS in IKEv1 = `Perform a new DH exchange during Phase 2`.
+It does not mean “ephemeral DH” in the modern TLS sense

-### Workflow
+### 6.1 Workflow

 - IKE Phase 1 — Establish a secure channel (IKE SA) - starts with UDP/500, may switch to UDP/4500
     - `Main mode` - 6 messages
     - `Aggressive mode` - 3 messages
-    - SA negotiation - Agree on crypto parametres
+    - SA negotiation - Agree on crypto parametres - transform sets
     - DH key exchange
     - Authentication - encrypted already
     - NAT-T negotiation